Your email list is a means for nurturing trust, for building relationships, and, if you teach, for demonstrating your knowledge.

 By example, I offer a Cheat Sheet for Marketing Tasks on this post.

 Special Reports & E-Books

 Reports and e-books might take a checklist as the basis, and then go more into depth.
 While a report might be 5-10 pages in length, we would expect an e-book to be longer.
 And longer isn’t always better.

-Teleseminars deliver content via audio over a phone line, whereas webinars usually include visual images (slides).
-Live streaming is you teaching in front of a webcam with an audience watching in real time.
+Webinars usually include visual images (slides) whereas live streaming is teaching in front of a webcam with an audience watching in real time.

 Create a 1-hour content-rich virtual event and promote the heck out of it online.
 In the best of all worlds, this will not only build your list, but also lead to more enrollments for your program.

-Warning: These aren’t for amateurs.
-You can do a lot of work that leads to nowhere if you haven’t studied the secret sauce for the process.
+Warning ⚠️ Teaching live through webinars or livestreams isn't for amateurs.
+You can do a lot of work that leads to nowhere if you haven’t studied the secret sauce that makes them beneficial.

 You’ve seen telesummits offered online and have probably participated in one.
 One or two people enlist 10 or 15 others to interview over the course of a week or two.

 Presumably, everyone participating builds their lists.
 The catch is that they all have to send multiple emails to their lists.
 This is why I rarely participate in these events.
 I am too protective of the people on my list.